-Under California’s Hand-Held Wireless Telephone: Prohibited Use law, using a cell phone and driving a motor vehicle without a hands-free device is illegal in California (CA Vehicle Code Sec.
+Under California’s Hand-Held Wireless Telephone: Prohibited Use law, engaging in a call on a cell phone and driving a motor vehicle without a hands-free device is illegal in California (CA Vehicle Code Sec.
 23123).

-Motorists using hands-free devices may not cover both ears while driving.
+Motorists using hands-free devices may not cover both ears with headphones or earbuds while driving.